galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 >|<small>**Figure 33.
 Histogram of p-values for conditions X1 and X2**
 ></small>|
 >
 >The [MA plot](https://en.wikipedia.org/wiki/MA_plot) below shows the relationship between the expression change (M) and average expression strength (A).
-Genes with adjusted *p*-value < 0.1 are in red (there is only one such gene in thi sample at the bottom of the graph):
+Genes with adjusted *p*-value < 0.1 are in red (there is only one such gene in this sample at the bottom of the graph):
 >
 >|                             |
 >|-----------------------------|